HackerFoo/fasm/README.md

 ## FPGA Assembly (FASM) Parser and Generation library

-This library provides a textX grammer for the FASM file format some basic functions for parsing and generating FASM files.
+This library provides an ANTLR grammar for the FASM file format and some basic functions for parsing and generating FASM files.

+## Build Instructions

+CMake is required, and ANTLR has a few dependencies:

+    sudo apt install cmake default-jre-headless uuid-dev libantlr4-runtime-dev

+Pull dependencies in `third_party`:

+    git submodule update --init

+Build:

+    make build

+Test with:

+    python setup.py test

 ## FPGA Assembly (FASM)